Heming0425/Model_Confidence_Bound/README.md

 *Arguments*
 >`x` input matrix; each column is an observation vector of certain independent variable, and will be given a name automatically in the order of x1, x2, x3…
 >`y` y is a matrix of one column which presents the response vector B	number of bootstrap replicates to perform, default value is 200.
->`lambda` A user supplied lambda value.
+>`lambda` a user supplied lambda value.
 It is the penalty tuning parameter for the variable selection method tested.
 The default value is the optimization outcome automatically computed in consideration of the specific case.
 >`method` Default value is ‘Lasso; user can choose from 'aLasso', 'Lasso', 'SCAD', 'MCP', 'stepwise', 'LAD', 'SQRT'.
 >`level` a positive value between 0 and 1, like the concept of confidence level for point estimation; Default value is 0.95.
 >`seed` seed for bootstrap procedures; Default value is 122.